 The COVID-19 pandemic has turned medical education upside-down.
-From exclusively virtual pre-clerkship courses, to delayed clerkships, to canceled graduation proceedings, there has been massive disruption.
-Now, after weeks of speculation, we’ve learned how the pandemic will be disrupting the 2020-2021 residency application cycle.
-The Association of American Medical Colleges (AAMC) is now recommending that all residency interviews be conducted virtually.
-While this a wise recommendation, out of concern for public safety, I fear it will exacerbate long-standing problems in the residency application process and will have dire consequences for many applicants.
+There has been massive disruption from exclusively virtual pre-clerkship courses to delayed clerkships to canceled graduation proceedings.
+After weeks of speculation, we’ve learned how the pandemic will disrupt the 2020-2021 residency application cycle.
+The Association of American Medical Colleges (AAMC) now recommends that all residency interviews be conducted virtually.
+While this is a wise recommendation, out of concern for public safety, I fear it will exacerbate long-standing problems in the residency application process and have dire consequences for many applicants.

 For over 20 years, there has been hyperinflation in the number of residency applications submitted per applicant.
 Compared to 2001 applicants, 2020 applicants applied to 3.14x the number of programs in anesthesiology, 2.31x in emergency medicine, 2.56x in general surgery, 2.71x in internal medicine, 2.62x in OB/GYN, 1.76x in orthopedic surgery, and 4.02x in psychiatry (Electronic Residency Application Service (ERAS) data for U.S. and Canadian graduates only).
 While resources like the AAMC’s Apply Smart for Residency and the University of Texas Southwestern’s new Texas STAR database provide valuable insights to applicants about the correct number of applications to submit, little headway has been made yet in helping curb the hyperinflation.

-The downstream consequence of this is that residency interviews have become a ‘tragedy of the commons,’ in which every applicant attempts to gain as much as possible from the common resource—interviews.
-Above-average applicants, who do not need as many interviews to match, are able to crowd out (by no fault of their own) below-average applicants by applying to more programs and accepting more interview offers than are necessary.
-This is especially consequential when above-average applicants accept interview offers from below-average programs—‘safe schools’—just so they can have more confidence in matching, when they could leave those interviews open for other applicants who need them.
+The downstream consequence is that residency interviews have become a ‘tragedy of the commons,’ in which every applicant attempts to gain as much as possible from the common resource—interviews.
+Above-average applicants, who do not need as many interviews to match, can crowd out (by no fault of their own) below-average applicants by applying to more programs and accepting more interview offers than are necessary.
+This is especially consequential when above-average applicants accept interview offers from below-average programs—‘safe schools’—just so they can have more confidence in matching when they could leave those interviews open for other applicants who need them.

 Figure 1: Average number of residency applications and interviews per matched U.S. allopathic medical school graduate